dboulet/wordpress-kickstart/README.md

 4. Copy `wp-config-sample.php` to `wp-config.php` and edit database connection details.
 5. Install WordPress in your browser.

-By default, this will also install some plugins that are useful during website development.
-To skip the installation of these plugins during install, use the `--no-dev` option:
+By default, this will also install some plugins that are useful in website development.
+To skip the installation of these plugins, use the `--no-dev` option:

 ```sh
 $ composer install --no-dev